IOB-Muenster/uORFdb/README.md

 	- genomebrowser.pl

 ## Cite
-If you use these scripts in your research, please cite this repository.
+If you use these scripts in your research, please cite the [uORFdb publication](https://doi.org/10.1093/nar/gkac899).